-Contractor's Disposal is not only committed to providing the highest quality service and support, but also helping out when we can and proactively looking for ways to be competitive with price.
-We believe our approach to waste recycling is a great value to our clients and supports our efforts to provide first class service.
+Contractor's Disposal is not only committed to providing the highest quality service and support but also helping out when we can and proactively looking for ways to be competitive with price.
+We believe our approach to waste recycling is of great value to our clients and supports our efforts to provide first-class service.

 Materials that are accepted and easily recycled:

 Roofing shingles and other roof coverings